guitarvydas/guitarvydas.github.io/_posts/2022-05-26-Moved to Obsidian Publish.md

 title:  "Moved to Obsidian Publish"
 ---

-I have switched to using Obsidian Publish for blogging instead of github pages.  https://publish.obsidian.md/programmingsimplicity/, but, I am still experimenting on how best to organize this stuff.
+I have switched to using Obsidian Publish for blogging instead of github pages.  [new blog](https://publish.obsidian.md/programmingsimplicity/), but, I am still experimenting on how best to organize this stuff.

 ## See Also